-Unlike the simple cash book, the Two Column Cash Book combines both bank and cash transactions for the sake of convenience due to the ever increasing bank transactions.
+Unlike the simple cash book the Two Column Cash Book combines both bank and cash transactions for the sake of convenience due to the ever increasing bank transactions.
+The ruling of this book is -

 Dr. Receipts Payments Cr.
 Date Particulars LF Cash Bank Date Particulars LF Cash Bank